Tablam/TablaM/docs/content/_index.md

 [https://github.com/Tablam/TablaM/](https://github.com/Tablam/TablaM/)

+### Run in browser:

+You can test the latest release in the browser at https://repl.it/@mamcx/RelpIt.

 ### Long term goals ###

 * Build a practical general language but *tailored* for data-manipulation and database coding (in the broad sense of the word).